Wets and dries: History

 Hugo Young identifies the most important "inner" wets as Jim Prior, Peter Walker, and Sir Ian Gilmour, as well as Lord Carrington and Norman St John-Stevas.
 The "outer" wets were more fragmented and less visible.
 They included Francis Pym, Michael Heseltine and Lord Hailsham.

 Gilmour was the most outspoken, delivering a lecture at Cambridge in February 1980 where he argued: "In the Conservative view, economic liberalism à la Professor Hayek, because of its starkness and its failure to create a sense of community, is not a safeguard of political freedom but a threat to it."

 In the 1980s, Nick's Diner was started.
 Named in honour of Nicholas Scott, at the time a rising star of the anti-Thatcher wing of the Party, it served as a convivial meeting ground for wet MPs.

 In retaliation to being labelled as "wet", Thatcher's opponents within the party began referring to her supporters as the "dries".

 Policies which came to be labelled as "dry" included foremostly reducing public spending, cutting taxes, raising interest rates, tightly controlling the money supply, and reducing the regulatory power of the state – all policies which were closely associated with Thatcher.

 Outside of the Parliamentary Conservative Party, the youth sections of the Party saw increasingly bitter factional battles between "wets" and "dries".
 The Young Conservatives wing of the party remained in the hands of a strong "wet" and One Nation (Tory Reform Group) faction until 1989, whilst the Federation of Conservative Students remained in the hands of an alliance of libertarian and Monday Club supporters.

+During her first two years as prime minister, Margaret Thatcher led a cabinet that was dominated by "wets."
+Following a cabinet reshuffle in September 1981, however, the balance of the cabinet was tipped “in favour of the “Dries”” as noted by Michael Heseltine.
+According to Nigel Lawson, as a result of this reshuffle “Margaret Thatcher at last secured a Cabinet with a Thatcherite majority.”

 Australia

 A similar factional identification exists in the Liberal Party of Australia, which is also a centre-right party like the Tories.
-The Australian Liberal Party also has a similar split, but in terms of social policy between right-wing social conservatives and socially progressive Liberals, better known as moderates.
+The split in the Australian Liberal Party is in terms of social policy between right-wing social conservatives and socially progressive Liberals, better known as moderates.